-In 2023 the UK business implemented a "New Supplier" onboarding platform to engage with all new suppliers pro-actively in ethical compliance and Modern Slavery assessment based on potential level of risk by Country of Origin and Type of Supply.

-Through the new on-boarding platform 100% of new suppliers have completed the new risk assessment which includes all supply types including.
+In 2023, the UK implemented an onboarding platform for new suppliers in order to engage with all new suppliers proactively in ethical compliance and Modern Slavery assessment based on potential level of risk by County of Origin and Type of Supply.
+100% of new suppliers for the UK business have completed the new risk assessment through the onboarding platform.